Memetelve/elpc/README.md

 - This tool works best when you add **direct product URLs**.
 Searching/crawling is intentionally out of scope.
 - Some sites (especially Amazon) may block automated requests (CAPTCHA/robot checks).
 When that happens, the tool stores the error so you can see failures in history.
 - Respect the target sites’ Terms of Service and rate limits.
-- If you hit HTTP 403 on x-kom/morele/amazon, copy the `Cookie` header from your browser’s DevTools for that site and set an env var before running: `ELPC_COOKIE_XKOM`, `ELPC_COOKIE_MORELE`, `ELPC_COOKIE_AMAZON`, or generic `ELPC_COOKIE`.
+- Some sites may block automated requests (HTTP 403 / bot checks).
+When that happens, the tool stores the error in history; the fetcher will also try a Playwright (browser) fallback when possible.
-- x-kom may return zero results to automated searches; if you see “No results found”, try a more precise phrase and/or set `ELPC_COOKIE_XKOM` from your browser session.
-Direct product URLs are most reliable.
+- Search pages can be flaky/blocked; direct product URLs are most reliable.

 ## Install (uv)